How to register with a doctor in the Netherlands

 Use a quick Google search to find a Dutch doctor near you.
 Image: Depositphotos

-First things first, do some research and identify the doctors in your region.
+First things first, do some research and identify the doctors in your area.
 In the Netherlands, GPs often only accept patients within a 15-minute perimeter of the practice.
 Why?
 In the case of a medical emergency, your doctor can provide you with medical care quickly.

 There are a few ways to go about finding a GP in your area.